 On ENTL (With Entitlement) Processing Status

-From SR2006, in ISO 15022, a Processing Status code ENTL may be used (i.e.:25D::PROC//ENTL).
+In ISO 15022, a Processing Status code ENTL may be used (i.e.:25D::PROC//ENTL).
 Please refer to section 3.2.6 on late announcements for more information.

 Event Category

 There are 3 categories of events (mandatory, mandatory with options and voluntary).
 Please refer to section 2.1 for definitions.
 See the GMP Part 2 EIG+ document for further details.